strontic/strontic.github.io/xcyclopedia/library/samlib.dll-0BDF6351009F6EBA5BA7E886F23263B1.md

 ## Possible Misuse

 *The following table contains possible examples of `samlib.dll` being misused.
-While `samlib.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `samlib.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --